qminer/qtopology/docs/protocols.md

 ### Worker

-Ideally, runs as single instance on single server (but there is no):
+Ideally, runs as single instance on single server (but there is no obstacle to having several workers on single machine):

 - logical name
 - method of coordination